The Spectacular Spider-Man: Volume 2 (2003–2005)

 Spectacular Spider-Man (vol. 2) titled without the definite article "The", is a 27-issue monthly series published from September 2003 to June 2005.
 Each issue was written by Paul Jenkins (except #23–26, by Samm Barnes).
-The book's primary pencillers were Humberto Ramos and Mark Buckingham, With ‘Batgirl’ penciller Damion Scott drawing a 3-Issue arc titled ‘The Lizard’s Tail.’
+The book's primary pencillers were Humberto Ramos and Mark Buckingham, with Damion Scott drawing a three-issue arc titled "The Lizard's Tail".

 The series features a tie-in to the storyline Avengers Disassembled.
 Spider-Man encounters a new enemy called the Queen who wants him as her mate.
 Her kiss causes him to slowly mutate into a giant spider who metamorphoses into human form with enhanced strength and agility, along with organic webbing and a psychic link with insects and arachnids.

 This comic also includes the sequel to "Sins Past", "Sins Remembered", in which Peter travels to Paris to meet Sarah Stacy and resolves the issues between them.